Music Production | BA (Hons) Degree

 This programme is validated by University of the Arts London (UAL).
 UAL is a leading education provider in the creative arts, ranked second in the world for art and design (QS World University Rankings by Subject 2020).
 They oversee the standards and quality of our curriculum, which enriches your overall learning experience.

-alumni Views Sam JusticeI studied music at Northbrook MET coming up for 10 years ago!
+alumni Views Sam JusticeI studied music at Northbrook College coming up for 10 years ago!
 Since then I've gone on to work in the games industry and set up one of the most successful game audio companies in the UK (www.sweetjustice.audio).

 Course entry requirements